jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Structure
 ---------

-Solution files are put in the repository root.
+- Solution files are put in the repository root.

-Assembly names, namespaces and folder structure are similar to eachother.

-An assembly's name is its root namespace.
+- An assembly's name is its root namespace.
-The folder structure also corresponds to the namespacing.
+- Assembly names, namespaces and folder structure are all similar.

 Details will follow, but in a nutshell: